Igdtuwresource/website/content/blog/posts/2022-06-20-progress-report.md

   as a) buildable and b) of some notable milestone.

-* I've started to notice some really frustrating issues in the local VM bootstrapper where builds fail for spraodic (but usually consistent) reasons.
+* I've started to notice some really frustrating issues in the local VM bootstrapper where builds fail for sporadic (but usually consistent) reasons.
   Most commonly, it's when trying to do and `apt-get update` anywhere at all, at any stage of the lifecycle install.
 I first noticed it when trying to install Docker on a subsystem node (via